Nigeria Air launch denounced as "fraud" - African Business

 The aircraft used for the unveiling was also a chartered flight, said Acting Managing Director of Nigeria Air, Captain Dapo Olumide, as he was grilled by lawmakers.

-The charade comes days before the end of the former president Muhammadu Buhari’s administration, who had pledged to resurrect a national airline in his 2015 election campaign.
+The media show comes days before the end of the former president Muhammadu Buhari’s administration, who had pledged to resurrect a national airline in his 2015 election campaign.

 The launch came despite a restraining order from domestic operators, the Airline Operators of Nigeria, barring the director general of the Nigeria Aviation Authority from issuing an air operators certificate to the new carrier.